rokkro/astrocorgi/README.md

  4. Re-add audio files to game, if it doesn't cause lag.

-Stdlib is from http://introcs.cs.princeton.edu/java/stdlib/ (You may want to mute your audio when visiting).
+Stdlib is from http://introcs.cs.princeton.edu/java/stdlib/ (You may want to mute your speakers when visiting).